-Entire contents copyright 2015 by Terry E. Nager, CFP®
+Entire contents copyright 2020 by Terry E. Nager, CFP®

-1) Why is a contract needed to protect the interests of “We the People”?
+1. Why is a contract needed to protect the interests of “We the People”?

 We need a contract to protect us from the government.

 A contract is a legal agreement that has penalties for violating the terms of what each side has promised to live up to.

 A contract will be long-lasting if it is of benefit to everyone concerned.
 So let’s look at the three parties involved:

 - “We the People” — represented by the For America Security Trust (FAST)

-The Federal Government — represented by Uncle Sam
+- The Federal Government — represented by Uncle Sam

-The 50 States — represented by “The Statesman”
+- The 50 States — represented by “The Statesman”

 “We the People”